uchihaitachi91/automated_data-cleaning-Script/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-- The MNIST dataset provided by Yann LeCun, Corinna Cortes and Christopher J.C.
+- The MNIST dataset was provided by Yann LeCun, Corinna Cortes, and Christopher J.C.
 Burges.
 - The CNN architecture is inspired by the LeNet-5 model.